woojoo666/arcana-notes/notes11.md

 How do we make an object's private insertions available to the public? maybe Something like

     mycollector:
         insertions: _insertions

-but then you would have to map across `mycollector.insertions` How would we make it so you can map across mycollector directly?
+but then you would have to map across `mycollector.insertions` How would we make it so you can map across `mycollector` directly?

-A note about keysets and valuesets
+### a note about keysets and valuesets

 They have to be declared
 Not generated
-Since declaring them declared what keys are public Implementing Scope using Spawning
+Since declaring them declared what keys are public

+### Implementing Scope using Spawning

-Implementing Scope using Cloning - Circular i was re-visiting about how we implemented scope using cloning and I found a contradiction
+### Implementing Scope using Cloning - Circular

+i was re-visiting about how we implemented scope using cloning and I found a contradiction

 1. scope is implemented using cloning (an external template is cloned with the scope passed in as an arg)
   1. // TODO: FIND REFERENCED SECTION
 2. scope has to be passed in as a private argument
-3. all references are transformed to property access on this
+3. all references are transformed to property access on `this`
   1. // TODO: FIND REFERENCED SECTION
 4. private arguments are implemented using closures, and scope
   1. see section "Private Arguments and Closures"